Argishti-Cho/terraform-playground/README.md

 - ssh_user
 - key_pair_name

-The last step of Terraform workflow runs an Ansible provisioner, which runs docker-compose on the instance, creating an nginx backend container, an nginx proxy container and a reddis container just as a sample requirement.
+The last step of Terraform workflow runs an Ansible provisioner, which runs docker-compose on the instance, creating an nginx backend container hosting an simple website which shows best USD-AMD conversion rates updated every 30 seconds, an nginx proxy container which redirects all traffic, be it http or https to the backend nginx container and a reddis container just as a sample requirement.